tagohd/mono/Concepts/Magic/Magic.md

 %%

 # Can vs. Should
-%%
-sudoMajor:: Expanded on new magic idea mentioned in [[James's Excuse]].
-Read this second.
-Priority:: 2
-#majorChange #unseenByLun
-%%

 >[!idea] Anyone *can* use magic, but few know it even exists
 >Maybe magic was only recently discovered, given that it exists on [[Mana Plane|a separate plane of reality]].
 Or perhaps magic users try to keep its existence a secret because of how dangerous it is.
 You know, the whole "tearing apart the fabric of reality" thing.